frconor-ebook/meditations/_posts/2025-04-15-palm-sunday.md

 *My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins and grace to make this time of prayer fruitful.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

 "When they were near Jerusalem and had come to Bethphage on the Mount of Olives, then Jesus sent two disciples, saying to them, 'Go to the village facing you, and you will at once find a tethered donkey, and a colt with her.
 Untie them and bring them to me.
-If anyone says anything to you, you are to say, "The Master needs them," and will send them back at once."
-(Matt.
+If anyone says anything to you, you are to say, "The Master needs them," and will send them back at once'" (Matt.
 21:1-3).

 At the start of this procession into Jerusalem, Our Lord gives the apostles a command, a rather strange one: \"Go and get this donkey that\'s tethered there, and if anyone says anything to you, just tell them this."
 And the apostles go with faith, and they fulfill to the letter exactly what Our Lord had told them.

 "This was to fulfill what was spoken by the prophet: 'Say to the daughter of Zion: Look, your king is approaching, humble and riding on a donkey, and on a colt, the foal of a beast of burden' (Zech.
 9:9).
-So, the disciples went and did as Jesus had told them.
-(Matt.
+So the disciples went and did as Jesus had told them" (Matt.
 21:3-6).

-In the one sentence we find the king is mentioned, but then we see that a donkey is mentioned: "Our king comes humble and riding on a donkey."
+In the one sentence we find the king is mentioned, but then we see that a donkey is mentioned: "Our king comes, humble and riding on a donkey."
 Christ had humbled Himself in Bethlehem.
 And now at the end of His life, as He approaches Jerusalem, He\'s also humbling Himself.

 We\'re told by St. Paul that He emptied Himself (Phil.
 2:7) and ultimately, on the Cross, Christ is going to empty Himself.
 All throughout His life, we see this message of humility.